Mental Illness Symptoms, Causes and Types

 Understanding mental health is a herculean task.
 It is a wide concept, involving various elements that affect it.

 Mental health refers to the psychological and emotional well-being of a person.
-Having healthy mental health will keep us happier and lead to a healthier life.
+Having good mental health will keep us happier and lead to a healthier life.
 It will make a person improve resilience and cope with life.
+The prevention of mental illness includes managing stress and maintaining a balanced lifestyle.

 Various factors like environment, genetics, and habit can influence mental health.